 C. Account Types Included in Prioritization Recommendations

-Betterment’s retirement account advice is limited to nine account types that are typically available to most people: traditional IRA (deductible and non-deductible contributions), Roth IRA, a spouse’s traditional IRA, a spouse’s Roth IRA, employer-sponsored retirement plans (401(k), 403(b) etc., and taxable investment accounts.
+Betterment’s retirement account advice is limited to eleven account types that are typically available to most people: traditional IRA (deductible and non-deductible contributions), Roth IRA, a spouse’s traditional IRA, a spouse’s Roth IRA, employer-sponsored retirement plans (401(k), 403(b) etc.), Health Savings Account (HSA), a spouse’s HSA and taxable investment accounts.
 We do not consider the possibility of after-tax contributions to employer plans, since relatively few plans offer them.

 As a self-employed individual, you have access to various other types of retirement accounts.
 These include SIMPLE IRAs, SIMPLE 401(k)s, Individual 401(k)s, Defined Benefit Plans, and more.
 Betterment does not support these types of accounts, and thus they are not included in our prioritization of which accounts to save into.

 HSAs are only available to IRS eligible individuals with qualifying high-deductible health insurance plans.
 HSAs allow for pre-tax contributions and tax-deferred growth.
 Additionally, if withdrawals from the account are used for qualified healthcare expenses, the withdrawal is also income tax-free.
 If you include your HSA in your retirement goal8, Betterment makes the assumption that you will be using the account as a vehicle for long-term healthcare savings, and that any withdrawals from the HSA will be for qualified medical expenses.